raghavn1/raghavn1.github.io/_posts/2025-01-19-Security Camera.md

 ## Conclusion

-> The overall projetct was very enjoyable and a great learning opportunity.
+> The overall project was very enjoyable and a great learning opportunity.
 Although there were many challenges that were not very fun to fix, I was able to learn many new things about Linux and how the Raspberry Pi works.